sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 Sourcegraph offers two versions of its product: Sourcegraph OSS (just universal code search) and Sourcegraph Enterprise (full code intelligence platform).

-Sourceraph OSS is Apache 2 licensed and allows any developer to use, modify, and redistribute.

 ## Availability

 GitHub code search is currently available through a beta preview (you can sign up for their [waitlist](https://github.com/features/code-search-code-view/signup) to request access).
 The beta preview is not yet available for GitHub Enterprise.